-Reporting directly to the Communications Content Manger the Communications internship provides a strong knowledge base in the use of social media platforms, press releases, traditional media, and institutional writing.
+Reporting directly to the Vice President of Communications, this internship provides direct experience and best practices in public relations, editorial and institutional writing, and social media.
 This is an ideal experience for someone pursuing a career in arts and entertainment communications.

 Duties and Responsibilities: